12. GitHub and VSCode

 git commit -m "first commit"

-git branch -M master
+git branch -M main

 git remote add origin https://github.com/mygithubname/myrepo.git

-git push -u origin master
+git push -u origin main

 12.3.
-GitHub settings
+GitHub settings

 12.4.
-Initialize GitHub in VSCode
+Initialize GitHub in VSCode

 In VSCode, initialize git locally by following the steps: